keboola/connection-docs/transformations/sandbox/index.md

 - Plain loading --- Copying any tables from Storage into a Sandbox database.
 - Transformation loading --- Loading specifically tailored for transformation development.
-Select a transformation and all relevant tables based on the transformation input mapping are automatically loaded.
+Select a transformation, and all relevant tables based on the transformation input mapping will be automatically loaded.

 If you, while developing your transformation, need to add data to the tables already specified in the input mapping, the two ways can be combined.
 However, in that case, perform the plain load *after* the transformation load,